 Turn this graphing activity into a race!
 In partners, each child has his/her own winter roll and graph recording sheet and they share a die.

 Partner #1 rolls the die and colors in the square on their own graph recording sheet.

 Player #2 then rolls and records the picture rolled on their own recording sheet.
 The game continues until one player has reached the top of their own graph with one of the winter objects first!

 Ready for some graphing fun?
-Add this fun winter roll and graph activity to your math centers by clicking the yellow button below!
+Add this fun winter roll and graph activity to your math centers by clicking the large, yellow download button below!